antoniomenegon/Machine-Learning-Documentation/README.md

 1. <a href="https://paperswithcode.com/sota" target="_blank">State-of-the-art algos</a>, with papers and code
 2. <a href="https://github.com/GokuMohandas/practicalAI" target="_blank">Practical AI</a> GitHub repository, with many useful Google Collaboratiry Notebooks ready to be explored and used, with topics ranging from:

-  i.
-Basic concepts of Data Science and Statistics ii.
-Different NNs architectures and algorithms iii.
-Applications to '_real world_' case studies
+** Basic concepts of Data Science and Statistics
+** Different NNs architectures and algorithms
+** Applications to '_real world_' case studies